rrakesh875/fx-calculator/README.md

 # fx-calculator
-We have two ways of running jar.
+We have two ways of running jar -

    a. java -jar ForexCalculator-1.0.0-RELEASE-jar-with-dependencies.jar - This will pick up Main class on its own(which is mentioned in pom.xml) and will pick up
       fxrates.properties and precision.properties from classpath in jar.